bruno-c/teambox-talker/README.md

 ## Running the stack

-Start the whole stack in development environment:
+Start the whole stack in development environment on OSX:

+    gem install appscript

     script/devenv

-For ubuntu users:
+For Ubuntu users:

     script/devenv-ubuntu